Lucky-ogolo/Smoking-Health-Risk-Analysis/README.md

-# 🚭 Smoking-Health-Risk-Analysis- Power Bi Dashboard
----
-# 🧾 Project Description

-This project focuses on visualizing and Smoking health Risks using a health dataset.
-I built an interactive and dynamic Power BI dashboard that tracks disease progression metrics, highlights differences between healthy and diseased scans, and visualizes them.
-The project was inspired by and developed through a detailed, step-by-step YouTube tutorial by Isaac Emmanuel.
-His guide provided a structured approach to understanding how health data can be explored and communicated using business intelligence tools.
-The goal of this project was not only to replicate the tutorial but also to improve my skills in Power BI, especially in areas like visual storytelling, healthcare analytics, and Dax.
+# 🫁 Smoking Health Risk Analysis

+## 📋 Project Summary
+This project analyzes smoking behavior and its associated health risks using patient-level data.
+The dashboard focuses on understanding smoking patterns, health conditions, and organ damage, while enabling interactive exploration across different organs and health risk factors.The analysis was performed in Power BI, with an emphasis on interactivity, visual clarity, and storytelling through data.

  ## 🧠 Problem Statement
 Smoking is a major public health concern with well documented impacts on multtiple organs of the body.
 However, health risks across different organs and patient demographic is critical for effective health analysis and decision-making.
 This project analyzes smoking-related health risks by comparing **damaged** and **healthy** organ conditions across key body systems, including the heart, lungs , liver,kidneys, and the overall human body. the goal is to provide a  clear, interactive overview of how smoking behavior  correlates with health indicators.

 Using an interactive Power Bi dashboard, the analysis focuses on: